-- You work in the United States for Consumer Banking, North America Cards, Institutional Clients Group, or Corporate Center or one of their participating businesses; and - You are an active: - Full-time employee (regularly scheduled to work 40 or more hours a week); or - Part-time employee (regularly scheduled to work at least 20 or more hours a week); and - > You receive regular biweekly or monthly pay; and - > You are employed by a participating employer.
+- > You work in any U.S. entity in which Citigroup Inc. owns at least an 80% interest.
+U.S. employees of Consumer Banking, Institutional Clients Group, Corporate Center or one of their participating employers participate in the Plan as well as certain other employees of affiliated companies as described in the Plan.
+For a complete list of all the participating employers, please contact the Citi Benefits Center. - > You are an active: - Full-time employee (regularly scheduled to work 30 or more hours a week); or - Part-time employee (regularly scheduled to work at least 20 or more hours a week); and - You receive regular biweekly or monthly pay; and - You are employed by a participating employer.